consensus-ai/sentient-miner/README.md

 ## Support development

-If you really want to, you can support the gominer development:
+If you really want to, you can support the sentient-miner development:

 SIA: 79b9089439218734192db7016f07dc5a0e2a95e873992dd782a1e1306b2c44e116e1d8ded910